Search API Connector Documentation

 Import CoinMarketCap Data to Google Sheets

-CoinMarketCap is a cryptocurrency tracking platform.
-In this guide, we’ll walk through how to pull cryptocurrency data from the CoinMarketCap API directly into Google Sheets, using the API Connector add-on.
-We’ll first get an API key from CoinMarketCap, and then set up a request to pull in cryptocurrency exchange rate details to your spreadsheet.
+In this guide, we’ll walk through how to pull cryptocurrency data from the CoinMarketCap API directly into Google Sheets, using the API Connector add-on for Sheets.

 - Part 1: Get your CoinMarketCap API Key

-- Part 3: Pull API data into Sheets
+- Part 2: Pull Data from CoinMarketCap into Sheets

 - Part 4: Handle Pagination